 Rep. Conyers hospitalized for stress-related illness, family says

-Rep. John Conyers was admitted to a hospital for a stress-related illness, a family spokesperson told Fox affiliate WJBK on Thursday.
+Rep. John Conyers was admitted to a hospital for a stress-related illness in Detroit, a family spokesperson told Fox affiliate WJBK on Thursday.

 The congressman has been under investigation after multiple women accused him of sexual misconduct.